wcarvalho/nicewebrl/README.md

 The following are all Jax environments which can be used with this framework to run human subject experiments.
 The power of using jax is that one can use the **exact** same environment for human subjects experiments as for developing modern machine learning algorithms (especially reinforcement learning algorithms).

 When targetting normative solutions, one may want to study algorithms asymptotic behavior with a lot of data.
-Jax makes it cheap to do this. nicewebrl makes it easy to compare these algorithms to human subject behavior.
+Jax makes it cheap to do this.
+NiceWebRL makes it easy to compare these algorithms to human subject behavior.
 <!--<table style="width:100%; border-collapse: collapse;">
   <tr style="max-height: 150px; overflow: hidden;">
     <td style="border: 1px solid black; padding: 10px; text-align: center;">